Moustapha Mbow: Club career

 Mbow began playing football with the Senegalese football school Birane Ly, before moving to the academy Darou Salam in 2011.
 He signed a four-year contract with Reims on 16 January 2019.
 He made his professional debut with Reims in a 1–1 Ligue 1 tie with Marseille on 22 December 2021.
 On 27 January 2022, he signed a six-month loan deal with Nîmes in the Ligue 2.

 On 1 September 2022, Mbow moved on a new loan to Seraing in the Belgian Pro League.

+On 20 July 2023, Mbow signed a three-year contract with Paris FC.

 International career

-Mbow is a youth international for Senegal, having represented the Senegal U20s at the 2019 Africa U-20 Cup of Nations.
+Mbow is a youth international for Senegal, having represented the Senegal U20s at the 2019 U-20 Africa Cup of Nations.

 Personal life

 His brothers Pape M'Bow and Moussa M'Bow were also professional footballers.